apioo/fusio-docs/docs/concepts/generator.md

 # Generator

-Fusio contains a generator system which helps to generate routes, schemas and actions from different sources i.e. it can help to create an API from a database or import an OpenAPI specification.
+Fusio contains a generator system which helps to generate operations, schemas and actions from different sources i.e. it can help to create an API from a database or import an OpenAPI specification.
 The following screenshot shows the generator form: